Gokuashh/Sql-Project--Spotify-Data-Analysis-/README.md

-# Spotify Advanced SQL Project and Query Optimization P-6
+# Spotify SQL Project
-Project Category: Advanced

 [Click Here to get Dataset](https://www.kaggle.com/datasets/sanjanchaudhari/spotify-dataset)

 ![Spotify Logo](https://github.com/najirh/najirh-Spotify-Data-Analysis-using-SQL/blob/main/spotify_logo.jpg)

 ## Overview
-This project involves analyzing a Spotify dataset with various attributes about tracks, albums, and artists using **SQL**.
-It covers an end-to-end process of normalizing a denormalized dataset, performing SQL queries of varying complexity (easy, medium, and advanced), and optimizing query performance.
-The primary goals of the project are to practice advanced SQL skills and generate valuable insights from the dataset.
+Project Overview: Advanced SQL Analysis on Spotify Dataset

+This project focuses on performing an in-depth analysis of a denormalized Spotify dataset containing detailed information on tracks, albums, and artists.
+The workflow begins with data normalization, followed by executing a range of SQL queries, categorized by complexity—from basic lookups to intricate, multi-table joins and aggregations.

+The key objectives are:
+To strengthen and apply advanced SQL techniques in a structured environment.
+To normalize a real-world denormalized dataset into an optimized relational schema.
+To perform query performance tuning and optimization strategies.
+To derive actionable insights and uncover hidden trends within the Spotify ecosystem.
+Overall, this project simulates a real-world data engineering scenario and helps build strong proficiency in SQL through progressively challenging tasks.

 ```sql
 -- create table